 For buildings, resilience is the ability of the building systems to be prepared for, withstand, adapt, and quickly recover from disruptions such as severe weather and power outages.
 Given the increased frequency of extreme weather events, which also increase the probability and scale of electric grid outages, it is critical to consider and manage risks to resilience when electrifying the heating systems of buildings.
 Flexible technologies and grid-interactive appliances that actively manage building energy consumption can contribute to improved grid reliability and resilience.
-At the building level, high-performance building energy that is able to disconnect from the grid, energy storage, and EV battery-interactive capabilities.
+At the building level, high-performance building envelope features prolong passive survivability.
+Additional resilience strategies include onsite renewable energy that is able to disconnect from the grid, energy storage, and EV battery-interactive capabilities.
 The resilience of building and energy systems is a priority area for public investment in research, solution development, and demonstration projects.